zkrx/rescue2path/README.md

 My SD card just died.
 I managed to salvage 99.52% of it with the help of ddrescue.
-However, I didn't know what files were lost in the 0.48% remaining.
+However, I didn't know what files were lost in the remaining 0.48%.

 This script takes ddrescue's mapfile as an input and uses debugfs to find out which files are affected.